 If you have anything else to add, make sure you comment down at the bottom of this post to help other users out.

-RELATED: Go and check out these 101 amazing VR tips every player should know.
+RELATED: Check out these 101 amazing VR tips every player should know.

 What is Microsoft Flight Simulator 2020?

-Azure is able to render clouds, weather, and other real-world effects in real time as you are playing.
-The game provides this from its 2 petabyte (PB) database in real-time as you are playing inside of the map.
+Azure can render clouds, weather, and other real-world effects in real-time as you are playing.
+The game provides this from its 2 petabytes (PB) database in real-time as you are playing inside the map.
 All of this makes the game the largest open-world concept ever created.

 If you want to see how awesome Microsoft Flight Simulator 2020 is, check out some of the graphics and gameplay videos at the bottom of the guide.